 Determining the correct shrink film width for sealing your product or package is important for a few reasons.
 If you are using excess shrink film to seal, it can cost you a large amount over the long run.
 Using additional film will take longer to actually shrink seal which will increase labor costs.

-In the packaging world, stretch and shrink wrap are commonly used for protecting products for shipment.
-The two are often confused, as they are both types of plastic film, but the two materials are very different.
+Stretch and shrink wrap are commonly used for protecting products for shipment but are often confused with one another.
+They are each a type of plastic film, but the two materials are very different.
 Here’s a breakdown of the differences between the films and what applications they are used in.

 At Rocket Industrial we want to make conversions as easy as possible for you.
 We have combined all of these tricky conversion and formula charts for you, so you can access them all in one handy place.
 We want you to be sure that you are getting the exact measurements you need.